"It will certainly bring happiness to a lot of my loyal fans,

 “I wanted to tell you, we’re in the Rock and Roll Hall of Fame!
 Isn’t that something?”

 The Buddha-boy smiles serenely as the Bull purrs under his gentle hand.
 “Oh,” he says, nonchalantly.
-“Yes, it’s something… but is that all there is to life?”
+“Yes, it’s something… but

 At that moment, the Foreigner walks by and sneezes.